 “We know that the Greenbelt is committed to protecting our natural areas forever.
 We want to be a part of that promise to our community so that future generations can continue to enjoy the things that drew us here.” – Betty and Bob Griffiths

 We work alongside landowners in Benton, Linn, Marion, and Polk Counties to create innovative conservation options to protect wildlife habitat, water quality, and recreational resources.
 Greenbelt Land Trust acquires land through purchase, conservation easements, and occasionally through donations.
-Over 2800 acres of critically important lands are currently under permanent protection by the Trust, and being managed to build resilient water systems, enhance habitat for wildlife, and create productive natural ecosystems.
+Over 3,082 acres of critically important lands are currently under permanent protection by the Trust, and are being managed to build resilient water systems, enhance habitat for wildlife, and create productive natural ecosystems.

 To protect in perpetuity native habitats, working lands, and lands of natural beauty, which provide a connection to the natural world for residents of the mid-Willamette Valley.